MoaidHathot/CodeValueCollege/Yokneam May 2016/Readme.txt

-This folder contains projects that were used as a live demo
+This folder contains projects that were used as a live demo.